Podcast Marketing

 Social Media

 Now that you’ve done some initial branding exercises, let’s get social.
-It’s pretty clear that social media is one of the dominant modes of disseminating information in 2021, so you’re likely already well-versed on platforms like Facebook, Twitter, Instagram, LinkedIn and TikTok.
+It’s no surprise that social media is one of the dominant marketing strategies and it only continues to grow.

 • Would you want to see this content?